 Trick-or-treating is another classic Halloween activity, but it’s important to take some safety precautions while doing it.
 First and foremost, make sure everyone in your group is wearing reflective gear so that drivers can see you easily.
 It’s also a good idea to carry a flashlight so that you can see where you’re going while walking from house to house in the dark.

 We hope these tips help you have a happy and safe Halloween!
-If you have any questions about protecting your eyes this Halloween season or would like to schedule an appointment for an eye exam, please contact Ideal Eyecare in Omaha, NE, or Council Bluffs, IA.
+If you have any questions about protecting your eyes this Halloween season or would like to schedule an appointment for a comprehensive eye exam, please contact Ideal EyeCare in Omaha, NE, or Council Bluffs, IA.
 Our optometrists and team of eye care professionals are here for all of your eye health and vision needs!